rachdawn/datesync/README.md

 - **Redo Date**
   * This feature will allow users to create a new date using the same components of a completed date, having to only edit the date and time it will happen.
 - **Edit Date**
-  * This feature will allow users to edit a date component without having to create a new date from scratch: choose other date components and update date and time.
+  * This feature will allow users to edit a created date without having to create a new date from scratch: choose other date components and update the date and time.
+It will also allow users to share the date with another user so they can both edit the date simultaneously.
 - **PWA - Progressive Web App**
-  * Transforming DateSync in a PWA will allow users to download the app to their mobile devices, making it even more accessible on their day-to-day life.
+  * Transforming DateSync in a PWA will allow users to download the app to their mobile devices, making it even more accessible in their day-to-day lives.

 ## Developers